Manchester City to refund fans for remaining matches of the 2019-20 season | Goal.com

 The club’s matches still to be played include the home game with Liverpool, who are just six points short of claiming their first Premier League title.

-There has been some concerns that fans will turn up to stadiums despite not being able to watch matches and Greater Manchester Police chief constable Ian Hopkins identified City’s game and Liverpool as a fixture he was concerned about.
+There have been some concerns that fans will turn up to stadiums despite not being able to watch matches and Greater Manchester Police chief constable Ian Hopkins identified City’s game against Liverpool as a fixture he was concerned about.

 "What we’re fearful of is that people will turn up either at neutral or home grounds, which would be problematic," he told a news conference reported by the Manchester Evening News.